NREL/AESD/05-implementations.md

 # Implementations

-This section provides an overview of the variety of libraries and applications implementing the AESD Records API (see the table below).
+This section provides an overview of the variety of libraries and applications implementing the Records API (see the table below).
 In particular, pre-built applications are available for serving text-based data sources, database queries, and sensor data feeds.
 Application Container Images (ACIs) [@aci] of each have been packed for use with the rkt container engine [@rkt].

 | Client or Server? | Library or Application?  | Data Source | Implementation Language | Computing Platforms | URL                                         |
 |-------------------|--------------------------|-------------|-------------------------|---------------------|---------------------------------------------|